 Carr’s are best known for their Table Water biscuits.
 Their factory in Carlisle is the oldest continually-operating biscuit factory in the world.

-After the death of J D Carr in 1884, he was succeeded by his three sons, Henry (1834 -1904), James (1838 – 1901) and Thomas.
+After the death of J D Carr in 1884, he was formally succeeded by his three sons, Henry (1834 -1904), James (1838 – 1901) and Thomas (1840 – 1895).
 As the eldest, Henry Carr was the chairman.

 A deeply spiritual man, Henry Carr had a greater inclination towards religion than business.
 However, he was determined to show that he was worthy of the legacy left him by his father.
-He ventured upon an ambitious expansion of the biscuit factory.
-Unfortunately, funds soon ran short, and the firm’s bank forced the firm to make a public offering of shares in 1894.
+He ventured upon an ambitious expansion of the biscuit factory, almost doubling its productive capacity in 1891.

-Henry died in 1904, and was succeeded as chairman by Theodore (1866 – 1931), the son of Thomas Carr, following his death in 1904.
+Henry died in 1904, and was succeeded as chairman by Theodore (1866 – 1931), the son of Thomas Carr.

 Theodore Carr died in 1931, and he was succeeded by his brother, Harold Carr (1880 – 1937).